 - Part-of-speech.
 The class of a word is decided by its syntactic context.
 Part-of-speech is on the boundary between morphology and syntax. - Phrases.
 Sequences of words build meaning units. - Clauses.
 Grammatical units that express complete propositions. - Sentences.
-Grammatical independent linguistics units.
+Grammatically independent linguistic units.